Deep RL with Hierarchical Action Exploration for Dialogue Generation: Abstract

 \section{Abstract}

-Conventionally, since the natural language action space is astronomical, approximate dynamic programming applied to dialogue generation involves policy improvement with action sampling.
-However, such a practice is inefficient for reinforcement learning (RL) because the eligible (high action value) responses are very sparse, and the greedy policy sustained by the random sampling is flabby.
-This paper shows that the performance of dialogue policy positively correlated with sampling size by theoretical and experimental.
-We introduce a novel dual-granularity Q-function to alleviate this limitation by exploring the most promising response category to intervene in the sampling.
-It extracts the actions following the grained hierarchy, which can achieve the optimum with fewer policy iterations.
-Our approach learns in the way of offline RL from multiple reward functions designed to recognize human emotional details.
-Empirical studies demonstrate that our algorithm outperforms the baseline methods.
-Further verification presents that ours can generate responses with higher expected rewards and controllability.
+Traditionally, approximate dynamic programming is employed in dialogue generation with greedy policy improvement through action sampling, as the natural language action space is vast.
+However, this practice is inefficient for reinforcement learning (RL) due to the sparsity of eligible responses with high action values, which leads to weak improvement sustained by random sampling.
+This paper presents theoretical analysis and experiments that reveal the performance of the dialogue policy is positively correlated with the sampling size.
+To overcome this limitation, we introduce a novel dual-granularity Q-function that explores the most promising response category to intervene in the sampling process.
+Our approach extracts actions based on a grained hierarchy, thereby achieving the optimum with fewer policy iterations.
+Additionally, we use offline RL and learn from multiple reward functions designed to capture emotional nuances in human interactions.
+Empirical studies demonstrate that our algorithm outperforms baselines across automatic metrics and human evaluations.
+Further testing reveals that our algorithm exhibits both explainability and controllability and generates responses with higher expected rewards. \thefootnote